- SPORT:

 Inspired to give back to his country following the Sept.
 11, 2001, terrorist attacks, Andy Soule enlisted in the U.S. Army.
 He was soon deployed to Afghanistan, where he was wounded in an explosion that resulted in a double leg amputation.

+Soule took up cross-country skiing at a camp in 2005.
+Five years later, he competed at the Vancouver 2010 Paralympics.
 On the opening day of the Paralympics, Soule pushed forward to come from behind and win bronze in the 2.4km pursuit.
-Not only was he the first American to medal in Vancouver, he also was the first American ever to medal in a Paralympic biathlon event.
+Not only was he the first American to medal in Vancouver, but he was also the first American ever to medal in a Paralympic biathlon event.

 “It just felt incredible,” Soule said.
 “I’ve had World Cup wins and World Cup podiums before, but there’s nothing quite like this – in this atmosphere, in front of the crowd here with everyone watching.”

-Goalie Steve Cash did not allow a goal in five games in Vancouver.
+U.S. Sled Hockey goalie Steve Cash did not allow a goal in five games in Vancouver.

+The U.S. Sled Hockey Team won all five of its games in Vancouver without allowing a goal, capped by a 2-0 victory over Japan in the gold-medal game.
 In the decisive game, Alexi Salamone scored on a backhanded power play shot less than five minutes in.
 Taylor Lipsett sealed the game for Team USA with a power play goal with less than two minutes remaining.

+Head coach Ray Maluta knew that bouncing back from the team’s 2006 bronze medal meant so much to his players.
 “These guys have given us so much over the last few years to get to this point,” Maluta said.
 “They’ve grown as athletes, players and men, and I’m lucky to have been a part of this ride.”

 Danelle Umstead was never in the starting gate, but it did not show on the slopes.